zhonghan721/tp/docs/UserGuide.md

 ## <span style="text-decoration:underline; font-size:35px"><strong>Editing the data file</strong></span>

-HomeBoss stores your data in a JSON file automatically `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing the data file.
+HomeBoss stores your data in three JSON files, namely `[JAR file location]/data/authentication.json`, `[JAR file location]/data/addressbook.json` (containing the customer database) and `[JAR file location]/data/deliverybook.json` (containing the delivery database).
+Advanced users are welcome to update the data by editing the data files directly.

 <box type="warning" background-color="#f2dede" border-color="#ebccd1" icon=":exclamation:">

-**Warning:** If the files are edited and contain invalid data as a result, HomeBoss will discard the entire data file and start with an empty data file during the next run.
-(If the Customer data file contains invalid data, the entire Delivery data file will also be deleted.
-However, if the Delivery data file contains invalid data, the Customer data file will remain unaffected.)
+**Warning:** If either the `addressbook.json` or `deliverybook.json` data file is edited and contain invalid data as a result, HomeBoss will discard the entire data file and start with an empty data file on the next application run. (e.g., If `deliverybook.json` contains invalid data, the entire Delivery database will be reset on the next application run.
+However, if `deliverybook.json` contains invalid data while the `addressbook.json` remains untouched and valid, the Customer database will remain unaffected.)

 </box>